The Truth About Ethical Sales Cultures and Why It Matters

 The research and work we’ve done with companies over the past four decades has repeatedly confirmed these two key points:

 - Establishing a competitive advantage is often less about strategies and products than it is about the day-to-day actions of sales professionals.

 - Success for the sales professional has more to do with “who you are” than “what you know.”

 If you want to build an ethical sales culture, your sales training should focus on helping your salespeople be more of who they are, not less.
 When you feel good about what you’re doing, when you can tap into your own values and beliefs and be your authentic true self, there are a lot of positive implications that go along with that.
 You’ll be more engaged in your work and feel more connected to your company’s purpose.
 You’ll release the inner motivation and achievement drive that propels you forward, even in the face of setbacks.
 And you’ll deliver more value for your customers, who will, in turn, view you as a trusted advisor and become promoters of your business.

 To move beyond lip service, start by looking at your definition of sales.
 In an ethical sales process, selling is defined as uncovering and fulfilling a customer’s wants and needs and building relationships that create value.
-When you ground your sales training and processes in the underlying behaviors that promote an ethical, trust-based culture, you’ll be able to attract, develop and retain salespeople who will consistently deliver value, well beyond the products and services they’re selling.
+When you ground your training programs and processes in the underlying behaviors that promote an ethical, trust-based culture, you’ll be able to attract, develop and retain salespeople who will consistently deliver value, well beyond the products and services they’re selling.